Here2ServeU/platform-runbooks/openshift-gitops-cluster-platform.md

 3. Scroll down to conditions, status, and issue updates

 ### Option 2 - ACM / Fleet Management
 Monitor the cluster install from ACM.

 ### Option 3 - Virtual Console

-If available, monitor the machine boot sequence using the Out-of-Band IP or BMC console.
+Monitor the machine boot sequence using the Out-of-Band IP or BMC console.

 ---

-## 21. What Happens Next
+## 27. What Happens Next

-After you deploy, this is the normal flow:
+After deployment:

 1. Argo CD syncs resources
 2. ACM detects a new `ManagedCluster`